Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: The surrogate policy model and its guarantees

 where, for any $\vw\in\calW$, we define $h_{\vw_{n,\la}}$ such that

 In practice, we will make some working assumptions, to obtain the following, possibly probabilistic, bounds on each of the terms. \begin{theo} Under the conditions given in Section~\ref{sec:conditions}, the following holds true.
 Let $\varepsilon_0\geq 0$ and $\lambda>0$ be such that $\lambda\geq \varepsilon_0$.
 Let $\tau\in(0,1)$.
-There exists a constant $C>0$ that depends only on $\varepsilon$, $\tau$ and $\fh$ such that for any $\vw\in\calW$ and $n\geq 1$, one has
+There exists a constant $C>0$ that depends only on $\varepsilon_0$, $\tau$ and $\fh$ such that for any $\vw\in\calW$ and $n\geq 1$, one has

-where $\mathrm{polylog}(\la)$ is a polynomial logarithm term and $s> d/2$ is some tuning parameter on the order of regularity of the admissible functions.
-It yields the following bound on the error between the risk and the regularized risk
+where $s> {d_\calW}/2$ is some tuning parameter on the order of regularity of the admissible functions and $M$ a number of queries within k-SoS.
+These estimates yield the following bound on the error between the risk and the regularized risk

-where the K-SoS bound is given up to a small a posteriori error, see Remark~\ref{rem:ksos}. \end{theo}
+where the k-SoS bound is given up to a small a posteriori error, see Remark~\ref{rem:k-SoS}. \end{theo}

-Our excess risk bound is of the type {\it statistical to computational} showing the effect of regularisation $\la$, sampling $n$ and the complexity of the algorithm $M$.
-It shows that, when $\la$ goes to zero, the excess risk goes to zero if $\sqrt{n}$ dominates $1/\la$ and $M$ dominates $1/\la^d$.
-The first shows quantitatively how many sample points the practitioner needs when diminishing the regularization~$\la$.
-Our statistical bound matches the parametric rate $1/\sqrt n$ and $1/\la$ can be interpreted as a standard error.
-The latter is a so-called curse of dimension, the complexity of the algorithm is exponential in the dimension $d$ and $1/\la$ can be interpreted as a smoothness parameter.